System Design Space

 Leslie Lamport: Causality, Paxos and Engineering Thinking

-Background on causality, logical clocks, and Lamport's engineering approach to distributed systems.
+Causality, logical clocks, and Lamport's engineering approach to distributed systems — straight from the source of this topic.

 Open chapter